michael-wall/liferay-2fa/readme.txt

 - Contains a User Model Listener with afterCreate method to add a Secret Key when a new user is created and email a link to the QR Code to the user

 com.mw.totp-2fa.activator
-- Contains a BundleActivator that will generate Secret Keys for all users that don't have one and email a link to the QR Code to the user
+- Contains a BundleActivator that will generate Secret Keys for all users that don't already have one and email a link to the QR Code to the user

 **************************************
 2 Factor Authentication App setup